 His early research was carried out at the Institute of Cancer Research/Royal Marsden Hospital and the Imperial Cancer Research Fund.
 A radiation biologist, Professor McMillan has published widely on the use of X-rays in radiotherapy and the harmful effects of long wavelength UV radiation in sunlight.
 In particular his research has examined the role of DNA damage and repair in the efficacy of radiotherapy and the harmful cellular effects of UVA following environmentally relevant exposures.

 On the basis of his research, Professor McMillan has worked on several national committees that have examined the harmful effects of radiation in the environment.
 He has been awarded Honorary Fellowship of the Royal College of Radiologists and Honorary Membership of the Royal College of Physicians.
 He is also a Fellow of the Royal Society of Biology.

-Currently, he has a national role as Knowledge Exchange Champion for the Higher Education Funding Council for England.
+Currently, he has a national role as Knowledge Exchange Champion for Research England.
 As part of this Professor McMillan has recently published a report on technology transfer from universities, the recommendations of which have been supported by the government, in part through inclusion in the Industrial Strategy.
 He is also leading the development of the Knowledge Exchange Concordat with UUK/GuildHE and Research England.

-Professor McMillan is member of the Midlands Innovation Board.
+Professor McMillan is a member of the Midlands Innovation Board.
 Midlands Innovation is a world-class university partnership pooling the collective excellence of 8 universities in the Midlands to power growth across the region.
 He is also on the board of the Stoke on Trent and Staffordshire Local Enterprise Partnership and chairs Network Staffordshire, group of public sector leaders from across the county.